Hôtel de Besenval: L'affaire de Monsieur de Besenval: Besenval's escape, arrest and release

 However, not everyone was enthusiastic about this verdict.
-And quite a few saw this judgement as a courtesy judgement for the Swiss Guards, who were favoured by the royal court, and as a concession to Jacques Necker, who had demanded a pardon for Pierre Victor de Besenval at a reception at the Hôtel de Ville in Paris on 30 July 1789, in the presence of the Mayor of Paris, Jean Sylvain Bailly, and the Commandant Général de la Garde Bourgeoise, the Marquis de Lafayette, as well as of the 120 representatives of the Commune de Paris and further high-ranking dignitaries.
-Necker asked in his statement: "It is not only before you, it is before the most unknown, the most obscure of the citizens of Paris, that I prostrate myself, that I throw myself on my knees to ask that no one exercise, neither towards M. de Besenval nor towards anyone else, no rigors similar in any way to those that I have been told. (...)
-What I ask is consideration for a foreign general, if he only needs that; it's indulgence and kindness, if he needs more. (...)
-I would be very happy if this example became the signal for an amnesty, which would restore calm to France."
+Quite a few regarded this judgement as a courtesy decision in favour of the Swiss Guards, who were favoured by the royal court, and as a concession to Jacques Necker.
+He had demanded a pardon for Pierre Victor de Besenval at a reception at the Hôtel de Ville in Paris on 30 July 1789, in the presence of the Mayor of Paris, Jean Sylvain Bailly, and the Commandant Général de la Garde Bourgeoise, the Marquis de Lafayette, as well as of the 120 representatives of the Commune de Paris and further high-ranking dignitaries.
+Necker asked in his statement: "It is not only before you, but before the humblest and most obscure citizen of Paris, that I prostrate myself and fall upon my knees, to implore that no one may exercise, either towards M. de Besenval or towards any other person whatsoever, severities of the kind of which I have been informed. (...)
+What I ask is consideration for a foreign general, should that alone suffice; indulgence and kindness, should he require more. (...)
+I should deem myself most happy if this example were to become the signal for a general amnesty, and thus restore tranquility to France."

 Due to the fame of Pierre Victor de Besenval and his prominent friends, some of whom also enjoyed respect among the revolutionaries and had campaigned for the baron's release, the Besenval Case had soon developed into a test case of fair justice in revolutionary France.
-In addition to the popular Jacques Necker, the also much respected Marquis de Lafayette had also demanded the release of Pierre Victor de Besenval.
+In addition to the popular Jacques Necker, the much-respected Marquis de Lafayette had also demanded the release of Pierre Victor de Besenval.
 Furthermore, the Swiss cantons had also protested against the baron's arrest, especially his compatriots from the Canton of Solothurn.

-One of the less pleased about the baron's release was François-René de Chateaubriand.
-In his Mémoires d'Outre-Tombe, published in 1849 and 1850, he commented cynically on Pierre Victor de Besenval's acquittal: "This incriminated baron, compromised in the affair of the Bastille and saved by M. Necker and by Mirabeau just because he was Swiss: What misery!"
+One of the less pleased about the baron's release was François-René, Vicomte de Chateaubriand.
+In his Mémoires d'Outre-Tombe, published in 1849 and 1850, he commented cynically on Pierre Victor de Besenval's acquittal: "This incriminated baron, compromised in the Bastille affair and saved by M. Necker and by Mirabeau solely for being Swiss – what a misfortune!"

 "Monsieur Necker saved my life. (...)
-I vow loyalty and gratitude to him until my last day."
+I swear loyalty and gratitude to him unto my dying day."